drakelamyh/Git-Master/Git.md

 ## Copy old repo from Github and push edits back into Github

-Use Command Prompt (search for CMD)
+Open up Command Prompt (search for CMD).

-To navigate to desired folder to copy repo to
+To navigate to desired folder to clone repo to, use the CMD command:

-`cd Desktop`
+- `cd Desktop`

-Clone repo in Github into a new folder on computer
+Clone repo in Github into a new folder on computer at desired folder location:

 `git clone https://github.com/drakelamyh/AlphaBravo.git`

-CMD command to navigate to repo folder
+CMD command to navigate to new repo folder cloned:

 `cd AlphaBravo`